-As of March 31, 2024, there have been no material changes in our off-balance sheet arrangements and commercial commitments from December 31, 2023, a description of which may be found in Part II, Item 7.
+As of March 31, 2024 June 30, 2024, other than off-balance sheet arrangements and commercial commitments associated with Corebridge, which are no longer considered obligations of AIG as a result of deconsolidation, there have been no material changes in our off-balance sheet arrangements and commercial commitments from December 31, 2023, a description of which may be found in Part II, Item 7.
 MD&A - Liquidity and Capital Resources - Off-Balance Sheet Arrangements and Commercial Commitments in the 2023 Annual Report.